Ellipse404/Calculator-GUI/README.md

 # Calculator-GUI
-It's a simple GUI of a Calculator System.
+It's a simple GUI of a Calculator System..